 Legal and regulatory framework

-In supervising, monitoring and assessing the enforcement of the requirements of the Law and the Directive, the CBC also takes into consideration the assessments, decisions and recommendations of other regional bodies, established and functioning along the standards set by the FATF such as the Moneyval Committee of the Council of Europe, the International Monetary Fund and the World Bank.
+In supervising, monitoring and assessing the enforcement of the requirements of the AML/CFT Law and the CBC AML/CFT Directive, the CBC also takes into consideration the assessments, decisions and recommendations of bodies such as the EBA, the Financial Action Task Force (FATF), the Moneyval Committee of the Council of Europe, the International Monetary Fund and the World Bank.
 Moreover, for the drafting of guidelines for supervised entities the CBC takes into account the typologies, modern trends and the risk of abusing the financial system for the purpose of money laundering and terrorist financing, as well as best practices promoted by other supervisory authorities and the Cyprus FIU towards the prevention and combating of this eventuality.
 At the same time, the Supranational Risk Assessment conducted by the European Commission and the National Risk Assessment conducted by Cyprus authorities under the auspices of the Advisory Authority which functions in accordance with the AML/CFT Law are of equal importance for the formulation of the regulatory framework.

 Supervision and compliance of the supervised entities

-The CBC may take corrective measures in case a supervised person fails to comply with the Law and the Directive which, under section 59(6) of the Law, may provide, inter alia, for the imposition of a financial fine, the amendment, suspension or revocation of the licence of the supervised person and the cessation or removal from his/her position of any director, manager or official, including the Money Laundering Compliance Officer and the Heads of the Internal Audit Unit and of the Regulatory Compliance Unit.
+The CBC is empowered to implement corrective measures in case a supervised person fails to comply with the AML/CFT Law and the Directive which, under section 59(6) of the AML/CFT Law, may provide, inter alia, for the imposition of a financial fine, the amendment, suspension or revocation of the licence of the supervised person and the cessation or removal from his/her position of any director, manager or official, including the Money Laundering Compliance Officer and the Heads of the Internal Audit Unit and of the Regulatory Compliance Unit.
 CBC is legally empowered by virtue of section 59(6A) of the AML/CFT Law to make such measures public.
 Additionally, the CBC may take corrective measures in accordance with section 41(D) ‘Other administrative penalties and measures’ of the Business of Credit Institutions Law 66(Ι) of 1997 as subsequently amended.

 Targeted financial sanctions